jessicafeng825/Hui-feng-Portfolio/content/home/experience.md

     description: |2-
        Responsibilities include:

-        -Use PBR rendering model for character rendering, such as skin and eyeball rendering
+        ◎Use PBR rendering model for character rendering, such as skin and eyeball rendering

-        -Modify the rendering pipeline of the project to improve the rendering performance and quality of the project
+        ◎Modify the rendering pipeline of the project to improve the rendering performance and quality of the project

-        -Fix rendering errors in the project, improve rendering performance
+        ◎Fix rendering errors in the project, improve rendering performance

   - title: Technical Artist
     company: Kingsoft